DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Can coffee scrub clog the drain?

-Yes, unfortunately, coffee grounds can clog the drain and damage pipes.
+Yes, unfortunately, coffee can clog the drain and damage pipes.
 In fact, “Coffee scrubs are one of the worst things you can put down your drain,” says Jim Steine, the president of Atomic Plumbing in Virginia.

-Once the pipe is clogged, household cleaners will not help in breaking the coffee grounds down.
+Once the pipe is clogged, household cleaners will not help in breaking the coffee down.
 The only option would be to call a plumber, which would cost you some bucks.

 So, if you’re using a coffee scrub, be sure you use a drain filter to avoid getting your drain clogged.
 You can find these drain filters on Amazon or in home improvement stores.